Modern architecture: Constructivist architecture (1919–1931)

-Proto-Constructvism began developing in the 1910s in the Russian Empire, advocated by local architects such as Oleksandr Ginzburg.
+Proto-Constructvism began developing in the 1910s in the Russian Empire, advocated by local architects.
 After the Russian Revolution of 1917, Russian avant-garde artists and architects began searching for a new Soviet style which could replace traditional neoclassicism.
 The new architectural movements were closely tied with the literary and artistic movements of the period, the futurism of poet Vladimir Mayakovskiy, the Suprematism of painter Kasimir Malevich, and the colorful Rayonism of painter Mikhail Larionov.
 The most startling design that emerged was the tower proposed by painter and sculptor Vladimir Tatlin for the Moscow meeting of the Third Communist International in 1920: he proposed two interlaced towers of metal four hundred meters high, with four geometric volumes suspended from cables.
 The movement of Russian Constructivist architecture was launched in 1921 by a group of artists led by Aleksandr Rodchenko.
 Their manifesto proclaimed that their goal was to find the "communist expression of material structures".
 Soviet architects began to construct workers' clubs, communal apartment houses, and communal kitchens for feeding whole neighborhoods.